manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 1. Switch sides of BMC flash in uboot
 2. Kernel live patching via u-boot tftp
-3. Use simulators like qemu, simics
+3. Use simulators like qemu or simics

 ## Switch sides of BMC flash in uboot